-POLS 109 FIELD EXPERIENCE IN SUSTAINABILITY (3) (DS)
+POLS 109 FIELD EXPERIENCE IN SUSTAINABILITY (3)

-This course provides students with instruction and hands-on work experience in Sustainability, under the guidance of an Honolulu CC faculty member and a worksite supervisor.
+Prerequisite: Placement in ENG 100 + ENG 100S This course provides students with instruction and hands-on work experience in Sustainability, under the guidance of an Honolulu CC faculty member and a worksite supervisor.
 Participating students will gain knowledge and skills to promote sustainability, conserve energy, preserve the environment.
 Through course objectives, mentorship and community-based programs, students will participate in activities designed to simultaneously benefit society, the local economy, and the ecosystem that is central to our health, wellness and happiness.
 Projects may be part of the University of Hawai'i's system-wide sustainability effort conducted under contracts with public and private agencies to perform energy audits, dumpster dives, etc. Students may enroll 2 times for a maximum of 6 credits.

 (15 hrs. lect./100 hrs. practicum per term)